 For such a large city, you can still score a pretty great deal on lodging in Berlin.
 Furthermore, because of it’s quirky, artsy culture, there are tons of properties that have cool design features and staffing with an edge.
 Here are three such places that will house you in style while you explore all of the following fun things to do in Berlin.

 Urban Glamping: Huttenpalast is a fun and funky budget lodging provider.
 In addition to normal hotel rooms, they have a bunch of adorable little indoor campers (with shared baths).
 See some pics and check reviews at Trip Advisor or book a deal on Booking.com.

 Spacious Rooms and a BFF Front Desk Guy: The Dude Berlin-Mitte is a great mid-range hotel perfectly located in the sweet spot between Kreuzberg and Mitte.
 It’s on a quiet street and the rooms are light filled and spacious.
 The front desk guy is beyond friendly.
 He has a lot of opinions about what to do in Berlin and he’s not shy about telling you about it.
 Check reviews on Trip Advisor or book at deal on Booking.com.

 Please be mindful when booking an AirBnB in Berlin.
 Gentrification has been raising housing prices in what has historically been an inexpensive, artist-friendly city.
-Read the listings carefully and try to book with a host who is renting his or her own home, rather than with a property manager renting in bulk.
+Read the listings carefully and try to book with a host who is renting his or her own home, rather than with a commercial property manager.

 Eight Unusual Places for Exploring Berlin’s Foodie Scene